State Botanical Garden of Georgia

 Did you know?
 The State Botanical Garden of Georgia is made up of several different types of gardens!
 The Heritage Garden is a collection of plants that have been important to our region of the country.
 You’ll find examples of cash crops, fruits and vegetables.
 There are also lovely blooms in the spring from azaleas dogwoods.
 The International Garden explores how plants were discovered and cultivated in different times and places, including the Middle Ages, Age of Exploration and by Native Americans.
 There is also the Shade Garden, the Native Flora Garden, the Flower Garden and the Herb and Physic Garden

 Opened in March 2021, the newest attraction at the Garden has eight different gallery spaces blending conservation, botanicals, art, beauty and curiosity.
 Adjacent to the building is the Discovery and Inspiration Garden where visitors can connect to the living botanical collection that is represented on so much of the porcelain pieces in the museum.
+The Porcelain and Decorative Arts Museum also offers a free scavenger hunt to visitors.
+Both children and adults have enjoyed searching the museum for the answers, and it is a fun way to learn more about the connection between art and nature.
+The scavenger hunt can be picked up at the welcome desk in the museum lobby.

 4. Experience Athens’ best birding spot